-The cost to calibrate radiometry by using a third party, like a calibrations lab or manufacturer's calibration lab is broad at best.
-Manufacturers will typically be the only source for correction of radiometry found out of calibration.
+The cost to calibrate radiometry by using a third party like a calibrations lab or manufacturers calibration lab is broad at best (typically \$250 to \$1,500).
+Manufacturers will be the only source for correction of radiometry found out of calibration.
 This is due to the use of proprietary software in the radiometry.
-Calibrations labs outside of the manufacturer of your radiometry's loop will only be able to provide traceable proof that your radiometry is within manufacturer's or your specifications.
+Calibrations labs outside of the manufacturer of your radiometry are only able to provide traceable proof that your radiometry is within manufacturers or your tolerances and remains in cal.